gwu-bigdata/2018-summer/README.md

-**This syllabus is effective as of Tuesday, June 05, 2018 at 11:02 AM**
+**This syllabus is effective as of Monday, June 18, 2018 at 05:40 PM**

 DNSC 6290 Section 12<br/> Big Data <br/> the George Washington University <br/> Summer 2018
 ===========================================================================================